 It starts with the resume.
 Most resumes focus solely on showing how qualified a person is.
 Don’t get me wrong, this is an important factor but in the end other resumes in the hopper are from equally qualified candidates thus making it hard for a talent acquisition specialist to discern who to reach out to, interview or pass on.
 Consequently quality candidates fail to win the numbers game.

-For me a resume should focus on the likability factor and this can be done by telling a story about a likable person through the use of the proper words placed in the proper place along with the accomplishments, experience and other factors that show value to the employer.
+For me a resume should focus on the likeability factor and this can be done by telling a story about a likeable person through the use of the proper words placed in the proper place along with the accomplishments, experience and other factors that show value to the employer.
 To accomplish this the writer needs to understand who they are writing for and how to match the resume to the desired chemistry and cultural fit the company is looking for.
 When done right, this resume will create a first impression of a person interviewers look forward to meeting because they have ‘the right stuff’ to fit into the company and work with the rest of the people in the organization.
 After all this is the final determining factor in most hires.

 Next is your physical first appearance, and here I am not talking about good looks.
 Have you dressed the part to make the people who are deciding your fate take notice about how well you blend in?
 This is an important factor and one that some people tend to overlook.
 Before you walk through the door you need to research the company’s culture and how to ‘look’ like you fit in.
 If you blend in interviewers are more likely to like you and if you look out of place chances are they will not.